 The Volume report shows you a summary and detailed breakdown of your incoming customer support requests.
 It gives you an idea of how "busy" things are in the world of support.

 The Response Time report tells how fast your team is getting back to customers.
 It's a metric on quality of support and the reports show you when you're doing well and when there are deficiencies in speed.
+See the related article about how response times are calculated here.

 The First Response Resolve Rate tells you how successful your team is at resolving issues in just one reply rather than multiple replies.
 It's also a quality metric.